daesystephens/daesystephens.github.io/programmingwithjs.md

 There are two types of expressions.

-1. Expressions that just assign a value to a variable (the assignment operator isthe equals sign)
+1. Expressions that just assign a value to a variable (the assignment operator is the equal sign)

 ```javascript
 var color = 'beige';